kelocena/bg3-xml-label-maker/readme.md

 ## How to use:

 ### Windows:
-Download the latest release.
-Unzip the file and click the exe extracted folder.
+[Download the latest release](https://github.com/kelocena/bg3-xml-label-maker/releases).
+Unzip the file and run the exe in the extracted folder.

 PLEASE ONLY SELECT **.LSX** FILES IN SINGLE FILE SELECTION.
 I HAVEN'T ADDED PROPER ERROR HANDLING YET.